monemasrl/contract_sequence/README.rst

 To use this module, you need to:

 #.
 Go to menu Project > Search > Contracts and create a new contract, and you get a
-new code saving it.
+new number saving it.
 #.
-If you duplicate a contract, you will get a new code for the new contract.
+If you duplicate a contract, you will get a new number for the new contract.

 Bug Tracker
 ===========